trenchproject/RShiny_ButterflyHeatBudget/README.md

 # RShiny_ButterflyHeatBudget

-ButterflyHeatBudget is an interactive shiny app that allows any user to visualize the details of heat budget model of montane butterflies.
-The butterflies' body temperature is calculated based on a function from [TrenchR](https://github.com/trenchproject/TrenchR)
+ButterflyHeatBudget is an interactive shiny app that allows any user to visualize the details of a heat budget model of montane butterflies.
+The butterflies' body temperatures are calculated based on a function from [TrenchR](https://github.com/trenchproject/TrenchR).

 ## Prerequisites for opening in Rstudio